Amyh1608/amyh1608.github.io/_posts/VR/2019-11-5-Macro-Project-Alpha-Feedback.markdown

 <img src="http://drive.google.com/uc?export=view&id=1JGrk21c61YS_7HlYyx5mJf5XP2kU96AB" width="100%"><br>
 With this feedback, it helped give me context on the part that people felt I could improve on.
 It seems that more people wanted more interactions and improvement on the lighting.
 In addition, it seems that in building my environment and interactions with the space, I should add more furniture and accents to the environment. <br>

 With this feedback, I feel what I need to focus on is getting the furniture to fit the overall environment inside.
 No changes on my schedule as of now since my last change, where I will be focusing on the 3D models and building the interactions in Unity.
+By focusing on building the interactions listed in my flow diagram, it should help things come along nicely.